-- Demonstrate competency in specified skills such as: assessment including vital signs, medication administration, and sterile technique.
+- Demonstrate competency in specified skills including assessment of vital signs, medication administration, and sterile technique.

-A meeting with the Nursing Program Department Coordinator is highly encouraged to ensure the student is prepared for entry into the second semester of the first year.
+A meeting with the Nursing Program Coordinator is recommended to ensure the student is prepared for entry into the second semester of the first year.

-Transfer into the nursing program may be an option only if there is space available in the program.
-Transfer requests are evaluated individually based on qualifications and seat availability.
+Transfer into the nursing program may be an option only if there is space available.
+Transfer requests are evaluated individually based on the student’s qualifications and seat availability.
 Contact the Nursing Program Coordinator for further information.